bredelings/BAli-Phy/PLAN.md

 - `runtime/ast` still contains conversion bridges:
   `atomic_value(const expression_ref&)`, `e_op_value(const expression_ref&)`,
   and `to_expression_ref(...)`.
-- `show_graph.cc` is partly runtime-native for graph structure, but label rendering remains expression-based.
+- `show_graph.cc` is runtime-native for graph structure and active label transforms.
+Remaining expression-based pieces are legacy compact graph helpers and expression-shaped head formatting.
 - Large `EVector` surfaces remain in likelihood/substitution and several builtins.
 These are evaluated-value containers, but they are broader than the evaluator API itself and should be migrated incrementally.